wvanbreukelen/ZermeloRoosterPHP/README.md

 # ZermeloRoosterPHP

-A simple to use PHP wrapper for the Zermelo API to get student grids out of the Zermelo zportal.
+A PHP wrapper for the Zermelo API to get information out of the Zermelo zportal.

+Create a pull request if you like to contribute, or create if you have any issues so I can help you out :)

 This project does not have any connections to Zermelo itself!